apantelic/auto-watering-pcb/README.md

 It monitors temperature and humidity, tracks time with a real-time clock (RTC), and controls a water pump via a relay.
 The system includes an LCD for displaying data and a push button for manual pump activation.

+## Overview
+This project is a custom PCB for an automated plant watering system.
+It integrates an RTC module, temperature/humidity sensor, relay for pump control, and an LCD for displaying status.

+While this version does not include soil moisture sensing, it can be manually activated using a button and is fully extendable for automatic operation in the future.

 ##  Components

 - Arduino Nano